 We consider that our independence in this context is a matter which you should review as well as us.
 It is important that you and your Audit Committee consider the facts known to you and come to a view.
-If you would like to discuss any matters concerning our independence, we will be pleased to do this at the Committee meeting on 16 July 2018.
+If you would like to discuss any matters concerning our independence, we would be pleased to do this at the Committee meeting on 17 October 2019.